 Briefly, all CC licences require that attribution is given to the creator.
-In addition, the creator can choose if the work should be made available on a commercial or non-commercial basis, whether to allow derivative works (e.g., remixes) based on the original, and whether to require that derived works, when allowed, should themselves be made available on the same terms (Share Alike or copyleft).
-Thus, CC offers six licences in total, since not all permutations of the options are meaningful.
+In addition, the creator can choose if the work should be made available on a commercial or non-commercial basis, whether to allow derivative works (e.g., re-mixes) based on the original, and whether to require that derived works, when allowed, should themselves be made available on the same terms (Share Alike or copyleft).
+CC offers six licences in total, since not all permutations of the options are meaningful.
 These licences have now become de-facto standards for content licensing beyond software, databases and hardware.
-Open licensing will be treated in detail in Chapter 6.

-Wikipedia uses the CC Attribution Share Alike licence which is, in fact, close to the spirit of the GPL.
+Wikipedia uses the CC Attribution Share Alike16 licence which is, in fact, close to the spirit of the GPL.
 This means that anyone can use Wikipedia content commercially provided they give attribution and cover what they then produce with the very same licence.

-In 2003, Wales transferred the legal rights to Wikipedia to the Wikimedia foundation which now has nine other sister projects including the free media repository Wikimedia Commons.
+In 2003, Wales transferred the legal rights to Wikipedia to the Wikimedia foundation which now has nine other sister projects, including the free media repository Wikimedia Commons with over 13 million freely available media files.
 The scale of the voluntary effort is evident from the fact that as of August 2011, only about 75 people were employed by the Wikimedia foundation which is funded through donations.
+A look at the yearly "Wikimania" conference gives a good impression of both the scope of the foundation and its future plans17.

 Wikipedia has several typical CBPP characteristics.
 While centrally based standards are required, work on different entries and topics is to a large extent modular, allowing people to concentrate on their area of interest.
 The volunteers take on different tasks from correcting language and improving indexing, to writing and maintaining larger articles.
 The contributions rather than the formal qualifications matter.
-For example, a professor
+For example, a professor ment License can be used for all types of documents.
+However, the CC is designed for other types of media as well.